elsayed-lab/hpgltools/README.md

-# myr
+# hpgltools

-A bunch of R functions() I wrote to make playing with high throughput data easier.
+A bunch of R functions() to make playing with high throughput data easier.

 # A map of files and functions